Henry Ford MyChart FAQs

 From the patient appointment list, click upcoming appointment with green video icon.
 Click on the green [Begin Visit] button at the bottom on the appointment.
 A [Test Connection] button will display until 10-minutes before appointment start time and after appointment time has passed.

 Once video visit is initiated by patient, but doctor has not yet connected, the patient will be placed in virtual waiting room.
 Once doctor joins the visit, he/she will appear in the top box, framed in red.
 While the patient will appear in the lower box.
-When doctor disconnects, patient is prompted to end/leave the appointment.
+When the patient disconnects, patient is prompted to end/leave the appointment.

 - Your mobile device may lose anywhere from 0.5-1.5% of battery life per minute of video appointment/visit, so please ensure that your mobile device is fully charged or plugged in while on a video appointment/visit.